I’ve never ridden a motorcycle. Is a Basic RiderCourse right for me?

 Again, in order to earn your motorcycle endorsement through RSRS, you need to have your motorcycle permit in your possession before you can complete the BRC.

-You must complete a three-hour eCourse before the second day of the BRC.
+You must complete a five-hour eCourse before the second day of the BRC.
 More information will be provided after you register for your class.
 The BRC Rider Handbook can be viewed online or downloaded at MSF’s website.

 Where can I take my motorcycle permit test?